kaboc/flutter_custom_text/README.md

 - The regular expression pattern of `TelMatcher` contains a lookbehind assertion, but [Safari does not support it](https://caniuse.com/?search=lookbehind).
 Avoid using `TelMatcher` as is if your app targets Safari.
-- Highlight of selected text in `CustomText.selectable` is lost if the widget is rebuild, e.g. when `hoverStyle` is applied or removed.
+- Highlight of selected text in `CustomText.selectable` is lost if the widget is rebuilt;
+  e.g. when `hoverStyle` is applied or removed.

 ## Links

 - [text_parser][text_parser]
     - CustomText is dependent on the `text_parser` package made by the same author.
-      See its documentation for details if you're interested or for troubleshooting on parsing.
+      See its documents for details if you're interested or seek troubleshooting on parsing.

 [demo]: https://kaboc.github.io/flutter_custom_text/
 [example]: https://github.com/kaboc/flutter_custom_text/tree/main/example